2024-Arizona-Opportunity-Hack/NEWRR/README.md

 ## Getting Started
-Instructions on how to set up and run your project locally.
+Instructions on how to set up and run our project locally.

 ```bash
 git clone https://github.com/2024-Arizona-Opportunity-Hack/NEWRR